rushfive/RunInfoBuilder/README.md

 - `Key` (`string`) - A string representing the option key.
 For example, if it's set as `"hide"`, it would be called as `"--hide"` in a program argument.
 You can optionally set a short key by delimiting the string with a `|` character.
 If the key is set to `"hide | h"`, then you could use this option with either `"--hide"` or `"-h"`.
 - `Property` (`Expression<Func<TRunInfo, TProperty>>`) - An expression representing the `RunInfo` property the parsed value will be bound to.
 - `HelpToken` (`string`) - The token that appears in the help menu representing this option.
 Example: `"[--hide|-h]"`.
-- `OnParsed` (`Func<TProperty, ProcessStageResult>`) - An optional custom callback that is invoked after the program argument is successfully parsed.
-The callback received the parsed value as its only argument, and is invoked before any bindings take place.
+- `OnParseErrorUseMessage` (`Func<string, string>`) - An optional function used to generate the error message on parsing error.
+The single argument is the program argument (representing option's value) that failed to parse.

 ```
 Options =